Cue Card Sample

 Thankfully, I got my wish and started to attend karate school every day for the first few weeks.
 I even learned quite a few basics of karate, but as the practice got a bit more intense, and it demanded more physical involvement, and time from my end, apparently because the instructors there wanted to teach me more advanced things, I started to get disillusioned about my ability, or lack thereof, to become even a simple “karate” learner, let alone a karate expert.
 So, in the end, I eventually stopped going to the karate school after attending it just for one month.

 So, anyway, as I left the karate school, I felt really disappointed about it, to say the least.
-Besides, I also felt a bit embarrassed about my physical ability which, I thought, was quite good up and until that point.
-Of course, my only consolation was that I did learn quite a few basic things about karate, and I learned them really well!
+Besides, I also felt a bit embarrassed about my physical ability which, I thought, was quite good up until that point.
+Of course, my only consolation was that I did learn quite a few basic things about karate!